WordPress Optimizer: Site Booster Module

 If your answer to any of these questions is yes, do not disable Heartbeat API.

 With most hosting providers, even when it comes to large, frequently visited and even eCommerce websites, there's no true need to disable the Heartbeat API.
+However, you can set a custom Heartbeat interval.

 For more information, on the Heartbeat API, its functionality and use-cases, also see the following resources: